Chico River Dam Project: Implications for affected communities

-Early Opposition Against the Dam
+Early opposition against the dam

 In 1974, the National Power Corporation (NAPOCOR) began sending survey teams to the four dam sites, and opposition against the project began to mount.
 Macli-ing organized a bodong (peace council) in Barrio Tanglag in an attempt to rally opposition against the dam project.

 In May 1975, 150 papangat or village elders and peace makers from Kalinga and Bontoc created the Bodong Federation, Inc., which intended to work against the four hydroelectric dams that would deluge many Kalinga villages, including sacred burial grounds and rice terraces.
 This was the first time the Bontoc and Kalinga joined intertribal forces and declared their preparedness for armed resistance to defend their ancestral territory.
 Their plight was supported by many nongovernment organizations and religious groups such as the Episcopal Commission on Tribal Filipinos of the Catholic Bishops' Conference of the Philippines, which helped organize a conference involving 150 Bontoc and Kalinga leaders alongside church-based support groups, at St. Bridget's School in Quezon City.
 The conference resulted in an agreement (Pagta ti Bodong) which formally united the Bontoc and Kalinga peoples in opposition against the Marcos dam project.
 Various volunteers such as Catholic social worker Puri Pedro came to the areas resisting the project, in an effort to help by providing key social services in the community.

 These early opposition efforts forced the Marcos administration to temporarily pull the NAPOCOR survey teams out of the area in 1975.

+Modern revival and controversy

+Debate over damming or altering the Chico River has been recharged by the Chico River Pump Irrigation Project in the 21st century.
+The Indigenous people in Kalinga have vocally protested the project, that this might inundate their ancestral villages and farmlands.
+In 2019, the Department of Labor and Employment slapped a penalty of ₱250,000 on China CAMC Engineering Co.
+Ltd., the contractor for the irrigation project, for the illegal employment of 25 Chinese workers without proper work permits.
+Historically, Indigenous resistance to the original dam proposals was deeply influenced by the bodong (peace-pact) system—a native Kalinga political institution.
+Scholarly research reveals that bodong was vital for local community coordination as peace-pact leaders were among those who guided the resistance, sabotage, and public mobilization.